-When you're renovating a kitchen, you're likely to become overwhelmed with all of the options available to you.
-The smallest things can make all the difference and it's important that you plan out every inch of space.
-After quartz and granite, Carrara marble has been on the rise as a go-to countertop option for homeowners, thanks to its luxury look and timeless elegance.
-And while we'll never be completely over these stones, quite frankly, we want to see something different.
+During a kitchen remodel, you're likely to become overwhelmed by the wide variety of options available to you.
+The smallest things can make all the difference and it's important that you plan out every square inch, especially when it comes to the countertop material.
+After quartz and granite, Carrara marble has been a go-to countertop option for homeowners due to its luxurious, good looks and timeless elegance.
+And while we'll never be completely over natural stone, we're excited to see something different.

-Enter copper countertops.
-This distinguished material is quickly becoming one of the most popular choices for kitchens, thanks to its unique qualities and warm hues.
-It might seem niche at first, but we're betting copper, along with other mixed metals, is going to be big in 2019.
-Follow our comprehensive guide to see if copper countertops are the right choice for you.
+Enter copper counters.
+This distinguished metallic material is quickly becoming a popular choice for kitchens, thanks to its unique qualities and warm hues.
+It might seem niche at first, but we think the lustrous option is worth considering.
+Plus, one look at this Scandi-chic cook space by deVOL Kitchens and it's easy to fall in love with the idea.
+Interested?
+Read on to see if copper kitchen countertops are the right choice for you.

 What are copper countertops?

-Copper is a soft, malleable, and ductile metal with very high thermal and electrical conductivity.
-When using it as a surface, in the kitchen, for example, a copper countertop is known as a "living" surface and changes over time.
+Copper is a soft metal that's also malleable and ductile with very high thermal and electrical conductivity.
+When using it as a surface, in the kitchen, for example, a copper kitchen counter is known as a "living" surface and changes over time.
 A living surface reacts to oxygen, acid, and other substances.
-You may have seen this in action on copper cookware or accessories when the finish becomes slightly rusty looking.
+You may have seen this in action on copper cookware or accessories when the finish patinas and becomes uneven.

 1. They're full of character.